 Event attendees expect updates via social media and rely on companies to communicate crucial information through their platforms.
 Potential guests can also communicate in real-time via social media, allowing them to ask questions, provide feedback, and engage in conversation.

 Platforms like vFairs enable plenty of integrations that give both the host and the participant access to various services.
 Some of the prominent integration partners include:

 vFairs has a wide range of integrations that give both hosts and attendees access to various features.
 We’ve worked with the greatest service providers in the market, whether it’s for accessibility features or data analytics.
-You can learn more about it here.

 Virtual events provide detailed information that extends beyond guest attendance.
 Virtual events data covers event participation, networking, and engagement with its thorough, observant graphs.
 The data analytics are largely accessible through the virtual events platform’s dashboard and you can simply export them.
 These analytics enable real-time monitoring of guests’ activity and help organizers with post-event reporting.

 You’ll be pleased to discover that a variety of specialized features are available to provide a more comprehensive and tailored experience for your attendees.
 These features are particularly effective for distinctive events that extend beyond the typical virtual conferences.
 Some examples of these specialized features include: